thepirateraccoon/itu-devops-group-noname/README.md

 3) Refactor language/framework decision: Log and provide good arguments for the choice of programming language and framework.
 Likely, a feature mapping/comparison or a mini-benchmark is a good choice.
 4) Start on API for testing (50% done)
 5) Describe Distributed Workflow
+6) Install Docker, VirtualBox, and Vagrant on your computer.

 ### You should reflect and decide on the following points:
 - Which repository setup will we use?